-- Protecting children from maltreatment. - Preventing impairment of children's mental and physical health or development. - Ensuring that children are growing up in circumstances consistent with the provision of safe and effective care. - Taking action to enable all children have the best life chances. - Working Together to Safeguard Children achieve above 96% with attendance over 97% seen as excellent attendance.
-A level of attendance under 95% is not considered to be regular attendance with any child who has attendance under 90% classified as a "persistent absentee" (PA).
+- Protecting children from maltreatment. - Preventing impairment of children's mental and physical health or development. - Ensuring that children are growing up in circumstances consistent with the provision of safe and effective care. - Taking action to enable all children have the best life chances. - Working Together to Safeguard Children attendance under 90% classified as a "persistent absentee" (PA).
 Where a child's attendance falls below 95%, their attendance record is reviewed and action may be taken including referral to the Local Authority's Education Welfare Officer, contact home by a member of staff, invitation to parents to attend an attendance clinic with their child and the Local Authority's Education Welfare Officer or request for medical evidence.
 These actions will be considered for all children and activated where necessary to help and support the child and their family to improve attendance at school.